jeremyfelt/webconference-2014/talk.md

 	* Establish a workflow.
 	* Include everyone.

+## Who are you?

+We’re all here as part of the greater web community.
+We're interested in finding, creating, and playing the roles necessary to making and maintaining a future friendly web.
+Though this talk is targeted primarily at developers who want to explore ways to expand workflow, the methods and lessons within very much apply to everyone.

+In fact, the more members of a team that can be involved in the push from development to production, the better.
+This allows that many more incremental improvements without a central gatekeeper.

-I'm going to walk through some opinionated overviews with more detail in some places than others.
-I'm hoping to get brains moving and ideas triggering.
-I think we'll have time afterward to go in depth on a few areas of interest if needed.
+I'm going to walk through some opinionated overviews on each of these four parts.
+Som ewill have more detail in some places than others.
+I'm hoping this helps trigger some ideas for later or reinforces some of the workflows you've already established.

 ## Version Control

 The most important part of a development workflow is version control.

 This can be used to keep track of your code and likely some of your processes.
 At WSU we're currently using it to track our platform code, the provisioning for our servers, and our deployment scripts that get things to production.
-In some cases we even use it to version our documentation.
+Our intent is to use it even more for versioning our project documentation.

 ### Slide -----smiley------smiley------smiley-------sad Graph with a line back.

+Version control provides a history of changes.
+When approached properly, this history consists of many small changes—or commits—that are documented with clear notes to explain why the changes have been made.
+It shows what chunks of work were completed together and who worked on them.
+And it shows what portions of code were available at various tagged versions in history.

-Not only does verion control give you the ability to maintain a log of what has happened—something you can reference when trying to determine when a bug was introduced or what the reasoning for an approach was—it allows you to rollback to any point in the history of your project and get a view of how exactly things worked.
+Not only does version control give you the ability to maintain a log of what has happened—something you can reference when trying to determine when a bug was introduced or what the reasoning for an approach was—it allows you to rollback to any point in the history of your project and get a view of how exactly things worked.

 The first version control decision to make is which type.